PeterLoebel/amp-pwa-reader/README.md

 <!---
-Copyright 2015 The AMP HTML Authors.
+Copyright 2017 Peter Loebel.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.